CodeTherapist/customizing-aspnetcore-book/manuscript/08-modelbinders.md

 In the method `BindModelAsync` we get the `ModelBindingContext` with all the information in it we need to get the data and to de-serialize it.

-First the `context` get's checked against null values.
-After that we set a default argument name to model, if none is specified.
+First the `context` get's checked against null.
+After that we set a default argument name to the model, if none is specified.
 If this is done we are able to fetch the value by the name we previously set.

 If there's no value, we shouldn't throw an exception in this case.
 The reason is that maybe the next configured `ModelBinder` is responsible.
-If we throw an exception the execution of the current request is broken and the next configured `ModelBinder` doesn't have the chance to get executed.
+If we throw an exception the execution of the current request is canceled and the next configured `ModelBinder` doesn't have the chance to get executed.

 With a `StringReader` we read the value into the `CsvReader` and de-serialize it to the list of models.
 We get the type for the de-serialization out of the `ModelMetadata` property.
 This contains all the relevant information about the current model.